Urgent Message for UCSF H-1B Visa Holders

 Caution

 ISSO still advises caution with international travel at this time.
 We are not fully confident that all U.S. ports of entry are prepared to follow updated guidance.
-We believe U.S. ports of entry may be compliant in the coming days.
 We recommend postponing international travel if possible.
+If international travel cannot be avoided, please review H-1B travel guidance and our News webpage in advance of travel for timely updates.
+In addition, consult with your UCSF supervisor and your campus HR representative about whether you may work and/or be paid if your U.S. re-entry is delayed.

 Resources